HeardLibrary/linked-data/vanderbot/convert-config.md

 ## Structure of configuration JSON

 The complete configuration file used in most of the examples is [here](https://gist.github.com/baskaufs/25a19cbb0edf9fcd16423bf231645939).
+Other examples are [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/config_journals.json) and [here](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/config_gallery.json).

 The top level of the configuration file is a JSON object with four name/value pairs.